Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 We assume that the external drive couples directly only to the electronic degrees of freedom.
 This is the case for a time-dependent uniform external electric field $\vb{E}(t)$ with photon energies in the eV range, inducing dipolar electronic excitations.
 The ions are perturbed only indirectly, via the field-induced electronic response.
 We thus first consider the electrons at clamped nuclei and analyze their dynamics.
-The dynamics of phonons and ions, triggered by the drive-induced change in the electronic state, will be treated in Secs.~\ref{subsec:Full phonon Hamiltonian}--\ref{subsec:Coherent atomic motion}.
+The dynamics of phonons and ions triggered by the drive-induced change in the electronic state is addressed later.

-The perturbed nonequilibrium electronic Hamiltonian is obtained by adding a time-dependent light–matter interaction term $\hat{H}_{drive}(t)$.
+The perturbed nonequilibrium electronic Hamiltonian is obtained by adding a time-dependent light-matter interaction term $\hat{H}_{drive}(t)$.
 This term follows from the minimal-coupling substitution.
-In the Coulomb gauge and within the dipole approximation, the second-quantized light–matter interaction reads
+In the Coulomb gauge and within the dipole approximation, the second-quantized light-matter interaction reads

 where we introduce the bare Rabi frequency matrix

 and the electric-dipole matrix elements

 The full nonequilibrium electronic Hamiltonian at clamped nuclei is therefore